mopidy/mopidy/docs/devenv.rst

 Much of the above also applies to Mopidy extensions, though they're often a bit simpler.
 They don't have documentation sites and their test suites are either small and fast, or sadly missing entirely.
-Most of them use tox and flake8, and py.test can be used to run their test suites.
+Most of them use tox and flake8, and pytest can be used to run their test suites.

 .. contents::
    :local: